mobility-platform/global-navigation/README.md

 ## Usage

 After adding the package you have two ways to display the global navigation and for that two components.
-You can see usage exemples in `/exemples` folder in the repository.
+You can see usage exemples in example section.

 ##### Vertical Navigation